 - Java is a statically-typed language.
 Hence, it is faster and easier to maintain with fewer bugs.

 - Java is backward compatible, which means you can use old versions of Java perfectly even after it releases new versions.
 This helps organizations or individuals to get rid of rework.

 - Java has vast communities support like Stack Overflow and GitHub.
 It is another reason for its popularity.

 Hence, Java is essential for any Hadoop developer who wants to take a dig deep into Hadoop code.
 To understand the code functionality and troubleshooting, knowledge of core and advance Java is essential.
-So, Java is a must for the big data development.
+So, Java is a must for big data development.